Prepare to Pivot: Change is the New Business Norm

 Agility and adaptability now become the keys to business longevity across industries.

 Businesses today operate at breakneck speeds, working to keep pace with emerging technologies and evolving customer demands.
 That’s why the new directive is to not only embrace change and welcome transformation, but also to design for disruption.

 “A hallmark of human evolution is our ability to evolve and adapt to changes in our environment.
-Even more important is the ability to change that environment to meet our needs,” CEO Mike Gregoire said in his opening keynote.
+Even more important is the ability to change that environment to meet our needs,” CEO Mike Gregoire said.
 Understanding the value of change is critical to business success, and the new model companies must implement is “built to change,” Gregoire explained.

 CNN used our software the change the election experience.
 That’s democracy powered by data, and another strong demonstration that all companies are becoming software companies.

 NASA and other government entities boast the first successful missions into space, from low-orbit flights to landing men on the moon.
 But today the aerospace industry features many private companies with space exploration ambitions—some of which are becoming reality.

 Astronaut Captain Scott Kelly experienced great success in his work with NASA, but admitted the shift in the industry from government-funded missions to private companies also exploring travel to Mars is exciting to witness.
 At first skeptical about Elon Musk’s SpaceX, Kelly said now ventures such as that give him hope.

 “I thought Elon Musk was out of his mind, and I was wrong,” Kelly said.
 “I’m encouraged by this new idea of having private companies taking over lower-orbit development and developing new technologies.
 Hopefully that will give NASA the opportunity to go to Mars.”